randompersononinternet69/g2fm-continued/README.md

 Wiki is here! https://github.com/TCFFan123/g2fm-continued/wiki

 We're looking for more contributors!
 (I'm the only one so far who has made changes in this repo.
-GitHUb says there's 10 contributors but that's some weird issue with detaching a fork)
+GitHub says there's 10 contributors but that's some weird issue with detaching a fork)

 If you find something wrong, report it in issues.